jaakkopee/neuronSeq/README.md

 What is neuronSeq?

--- A one class (neuronSeq.NNote) implementation of a neural network that outputs MIDI data.
+-- An implementation of a neural network that outputs MIDI data.

 -- neuronSeq can be connected to send real time event data to anything that reads MIDI.

 -- An exploration of the oscillation/resonance model of music and mind.

 -- Whole lot of psychedelic fun.